You put so much hard work in building a blog and since then, you’ve been putting your time and energy into making it a success.

 That being said, most blogging platforms already have a search bar on the page but in case yours doesn’t, you can the one offered by AdSense.

 This trick works wonders when you’re offering tips and tricks regarding a certain topic.
 You can even ask them to come back and comment how under the respective post about how their experience was after they learned something.

 The bottom line is that there’s so much that you can do to increase page views on your blog.
 We hope that this post equipped you with what you need for a successful blogging experience.
-When you think your blog is ready to welcome visitors, don’t forget to go through this blog promotion checklist to see if you’ve done everything that can get your blog noticed in the crowded stratosphere.
+When you think your blog is ready to welcome visitors, don’t forget to go through our successful blogging tips article to see if you’ve done everything possible to grow your blog traffic.